luxfi/docs/docs/subnets/lux-subnet-faucet.md

 But we cannot risk our funds on the network or on any applications hosted on that network, without testing them first.
 So, these networks often have test networks or testnets, where the native coins do not have any monetary value, and thus can be obtained freely through faucets.

 These testnets are often the testbeds for any new native feature of the network itself, or any dApp or [Subnet](https://www.lux.network/subnets) that is going live on the main network (mainnet).
-For example, [Fuji](../quickstart/fuji-workflow) network is the testnet for Lux's mainnet.
+For example, [Testnet](../quickstart/testnet-workflow) network is the testnet for Lux's mainnet.

-Besides Fuji Testnet, [Lux Faucet](https://faucet.lux.network/) can be used to get free coins on these testnets Subnets like -
+Besides Testnet, [Lux Faucet](https://faucet.lux.network/) can be used to get free coins on these testnets Subnets like -

 - [WAGMI Testnet](https://faucet.lux.network?subnet=wagmi)
 - [DeFI Kingdoms Testnet](https://faucet.lux.network?subnet=dfk)